maxshuty/maxshuty/README.md

 Also... booleans are nice because if you are wrong then you're only off by a bit.

+### Developer of your money saving wizard, Blueprint Bargains
+- Use [Blueprint Bargains](https://blueprintbargains.com) for your next home improvement project and save a small fortune!

 ### Developer of your favorite puzzle game, Cubify!
 - [iOS "Cubify!"](https://apps.apple.com/us/app/cubify/id6464666615)
 - [Android "Cubify"](https://play.google.com/store/apps/details?id=com.maplerope.cubify)